raisultan/pac/readme.md

 PAC also generates a response event with original ticket data and priority and category and sends it to output topic.
 So that this event can be further sent to data lake or other storage for later BI or other type of analysis.

 In case if priority or category of a certain ticket was assigned incorrectly, there is an API so that correct priority or category can be assigned manually.
+If such case happens, app sends separate correction event to a separate topic, so that it will be taken to account during analysis.

 ### Architecture